baileymh/pf1e-content/README.md

 ## Credit
 These items were converted to foundry with the help of Data Toolbox for FoundryVTT by Sven Werlen, and the following excel sheets by Mike Chopswil.

+Huge thank you to @TMun#1625 for providing raw data from AON.

 Monster Stat blocks
 https://docs.google.com/spreadsheets/d/1PkEkEcf4UbzCb-kISnvAvOGWcuDzwvAMaVG25sD1CQc/edit#gid=534557795